 - Parents and grandparents

-To be approved as a sponsor, a Canadian citizen/permanent resident must meet certain eligibility criteria in order to be approved.
-Upon submission of sponsorship application, a sponsor undertakes to be financially responsible for a sponsored family member during certain number of years.
-This undertaking is enforceable from the time an applicant becomes a PR and it can not be cancelled, notwithstanding any changes in sponsor’s employment and personal situation.
+To be approved as a sponsor, a Canadian citizen/permanent resident must meet certain eligibility criteria.
+Upon submission of sponsorship application, a sponsor undertakes to be financially responsible for their sponsored spouse/partner for 3 years.
+This undertaking is enforceable from the time an applicant becomes a permanent resident and it cannot be cancelled, despite any changes in the sponsor's employment or personal situation.

-Under each immigration category, there are different requirement to the applicants.
-In spousal/ common-law/conjugal partner sponsorship it is important to prove on the basis of the evidence that relationships are genuine and not been entered into primarily for the purposes of immigration.
-It is very important to submit a well prepared case, so the immigration officer has a clear picture of the couple’s relationships and can assess genuineness.
-One should not underestimate a professional advice given during sponsorship application, as a mere mistake or misunderstanding of rules and regulations by the applicant may, for example, end in exclusion of their own family members from being sponsored in the future.
+In spousal/common-law/conjugal partner sponsorship, it is important to prove on the basis of evidence that the relationship is genuine and was not entered into primarily for the purposes of immigration.
+As such, it is important to submit a well-prepared case for the immigration officer to have a clear picture of the couple's relationship and be able to assess genuineness.
+One should not underestimate professional advice given during the sponsorship application, as a mere mistake or misunderstanding of rules and regulations by the applicants may end in the exclusion of their family members from being sponsored in the future.
 The stakes in such a process are high, since even genuine married couples may be separated for years because of a mistake, omission or simple inability to convey the nature of their relationship to the processing officer based on the facts and handpicked documentary evidence.